While it can be fun to experience all Brisbane has to offer, sometimes it’s nice to head off the beaten track for a little adventure.

 The kids will relish the opportunity to cuddle a koala, walk with a Sumatran tiger, hand feed a kangaroo or watch the crocodiles at play.

 It only takes around an hour each way to get to the zoo from Brisbane, but allow plenty of time to look at all the animals!

 Make sure you visit the world famous Crocoseum for some lessons about how these animals act and live in the real world.

 Every day at 10 a.m you can take part in the Wildlife Warriors exhibit where you will be able to see snakes, elephants, birds and crocodiles, all the while learning about the conservation issues facing the world today – crikey!

 Redcliffe: Home of the Bee Gees

-Located approximately 35 minutes north of Brisbane, this quaint seaside village was once the top seaside destination for Brisbane residents and became the home of Barry, Maurice and Robin Gibb in 1958.
+Located approximately 35 minutes north of our Brisbane Airport car rentals office, this quaint seaside village was once the top seaside destination for Brisbane residents and became the home of Barry, Maurice and Robin Gibb in 1958.

 In fact, it was here that the Bee Gees had their first break at the Redcliffe Speedway.
 Make sure you include this destination on your itinerary as it is now their tribute walkway, having been carefully curated by Barry Gibb in February 2013.